andrewraim/sigexUI/notes/main.md

 	   of the model metadata now that its in the parameters.
 	a.
 Use the `%>%` operator to compose multiple components.
 	a.
 Print a model and see a summary of all the added components.
+	a.
+Add regression component to model.

-1. Converting ar outputs to SigexParam objects
+1. Converting `ar` outputs to SigexParam objects

 # Some things to consider next

 1. For the MLE and MOM functions, there should either be a default initial parameter like "zero", or at least an easy way to create one that doesn't require too much thinking.

-1. For SigexParamTS
-	a.
-Do we still need the `model_class` slot?
-It's easy to ask an S4 object what its type is, but sigex might need this.

 # Some things to consider later